Your browser is unsupported

 Q: What is advanced standing credit?

-A: Admitted students may be eligible to receive 32 hours of advanced standing credit for a previously earned relevant master’s degree (or its equivalent; or an advanced clinical degree) toward the minimum 96 semester hours of credit requirement for the doctoral degree, thus making it 64 credit hours to complete the doctoral degree.
+A: Admitted students may be eligible to receive 32 hours of advanced standing credit for a previously earned relevant master’s degree (e.g. MHPE, MEd, or similar social science master’s) or advanced clinical degree (e.g. MD, PharmD, DPT) toward the minimum 96 semester hours of credit requirement for the doctoral degree, thus making it 64 credit hours to complete the doctoral degree.
 For consideration, the degree must be posted as completed on a transcript from an accredited institution, and, if international, equivalent to a U.S. master’s degree (as determined by the Graduate Admissions Office and the Graduate College).
 Students who are not granted advanced standing credit will be required to complete 32 additional credit hours of 400-level and 500-level coursework in related areas.
 A minimum of 16 of these credit hours must be letter-graded courses (A to F), rather than project or thesis credits.
 For more information on advancing standing credit, please see the UIC Graduate College website :

 Q: Where can I learn more about the coursework taken in the program?